 BHA has designated a developer team to take ownership of Eva White and renovate the building, retaining all units as deeply affordable housing.
-At this time we intend to pursue RAD in connection with the disposition.
+At this time we intend to pursue a RAD/Section 18 Blend in connection with the disposition.
+Conversion (and disposition) is projected to happen in early 2024.